 Calls for “equity” are dangerous.
 They are part of the latest fad of social-justice warriors.
 Saying the word “equitable” is no doubt a Chamberlainesque attempt to appease them.
 “Equity” is a codeword for equal outcomes, which can only be achieved through government-mandated regulation, theft, and violence.
 “Equity” is a deeply un-American idea because it goes against the pursuit of happiness and individual freedom.
 In a free society, people are different, and those differences are either celebrated as different achievements and skills or considered challenges that can be overcome through hard work.
 “Equity” can only be achieved through tyranny.

-The article goes on to claim that European and Asian countries were able to recover and reopen businesses sooner through testing and tracing of infected people and that the “rebound” that happened in June in America could have been prevented by adopting those other countries’ measures.
+On the topic of Covid-19, the article goes on to claim that European and Asian countries were able to recover and reopen businesses sooner through testing and tracing of infected people and that the “rebound” that happened in June in America could have been prevented by adopting those other countries’ measures.
 If that is so, why is Europe going through another rebound right now, with cases rising in several countries, including Belgium, Italy, and Austria?
 The problem with lockdown policies, apart from their disgusting castration of people’s freedom, is that they are unscientific because they are impossible to prove ineffective.
 When lockdowns are implemented and lifted again, only for another rebound to occur, lockdown advocates can always claim that the previous lockdown was not strict or long enough.
 On the other hand, should cases fall during or after a lockdown, advocates can claim that it was thanks to it.
 Whatever happens, advocates can always rescue their theory in support of lockdowns, and nobody learns anything.
 When a theory has this property, it fails Popper’s test for being scientific, applying his criterion of demarcation.
 Isn’t that something that a magazine that calls itself scientific should take seriously?